 Comfortable walking shoes are a must.
 So is one cute night outfit, because you’re going to some of the most romantic places in Italy.

 ✔️Be Flexible: While it’s good to have a plan, be open to spontaneous detours or stops.
 Some of the best experiences come from unplanned adventures.
-Like why not skip the Vatican and take a day trip to Pompei or Naples?
+Like why not skip the Vatican and take a day trip from Rome to Pompei?

 ✔️Learn Basic Italian: Phrases for greetings, directions, the bathroom, and ordering food will be particularly helpful.
 And maybe a few curse words, just for fun.